Women’s Survival Guide is a newsletter about women’s experiences in midlife.

 I live in Boston with my husband, dog Gidget and a daughter’s cat, 7.
 We have three daughters who are semi-launched, meaning, in college and newly graduated.
 I miss them, and I miss our predictable life together, which we shared for 20 years under one roof.
 But, I am suddenly full of creative energy to do and to make and to go.
 It is an interesting time in life!

 I am a painter and have my MFA from The Museum School/Tufts and a studio in the SOWA arts district in Boston (450 Harrison Ave if you’re around for a first Friday!).
 Here is my Instagram.
-I love to cook, garden, and play sports when I am not writing and creating.
-I adore British humor and Japanese fiction writers, Agatha Christie and sadly, I am addicted to the Harry Potter series.
+I love to cook, garden, and play sports and Mahjong.
+I adore British humor and Japanese and Irish fiction writers, Agatha Christie and strangely, I am addicted to the Harry Potter series.

 Things that I love: